BWZ-CODE/mobile-first/README.md

 # mobile-first
-This is a new repository based on the good practice about design in first mobile
+Hey how are you?
+This is my first mobile design.
+Enjoy it!